Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Theory

 where $\lambda>0$ is the unknown distribution parameter.

-As shown in Fig. \ref{fig:gm_noise}, we propose the following Gaussian mixture distribution to model the long-tailed noise distribution
+As shown in Fig. \ref{fig:gm_noise}, we propose the following Gaussian-mixture distribution with two components to model the noise distribution

-where $\xi_s$ is the $s$-th mixture weight, $\tau_s$ is the $s$-th variance, the mixture means are all zeros, and $\mathcal{N}(\cdot)$ is the Gaussian density function.
-The number of Gaussian mixtures needs to chosen to avoid overfitting during reconstruction.
-From the experiments later in Section \ref{sec:results}, we observe that two Gaussian mixtures produce the best performance.
-In particular, the variance $\tau_2$ of the second Gaussian component needs to be large enough to cover the domain of $u$, it is used to model the outliers in the noise that give rise to a long-tailed distribution.
-In practice, we can initialize the first variance $\tau_2$ with a larger value than the first variance.
+where $\xi_s$ is the $s$-th mixture weight, $\tau_s$ is the $s$-th variance, the mixture means are zeros, and $\mathcal{CN}(\cdot)$ is the complex Gaussian density function.
+The number of Gaussian mixtures needs to be chosen carefully to avoid overfitting during reconstruction.
+From the experiments later in Section \ref{sec:results}, we observe that using two Gaussian mixtures produces the best performance.
+The second Gaussian component $\mathcal{CN}(u|0,\tau_2)$ is used to model the noise outliers that give rise to a long-tailed distribution.
+The variance $\tau_2$ of the second Gaussian component should be large enough to cover the domain of $u$.
+In practice, we can initialize the second variance $\tau_2$ with a larger value than the first variance $\tau_1$.

 Under the Bayesian formulation, we can recover $\boldsymbol\chi$ by computing its MAP estimation